kohlidevops/DockerSwarm/README.md

 **To join the docker node-01 to manager node using join-token**

 ```
-//To copy the join-token from manager node and execute on docker node-01
+//To copy the manager join-token from manager node and execute on docker node-01
 docker swarm join --token <token-id> 172.31.28.57:2377
 ```